(ser'' toe liz' oo mab)

 - Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) that has not improved when treated with other medications,

-- rheumatoid arthritis (a condition in which the body attacks its own joints, causing pain, swelling, and loss of function).
+- active ankylosing spondylitis (a condition in which the body attacks the joints of the spine and other areas causing pain and joint damage).
 Certolizumab injection is in a class of medications called tumor necrosis factor (TNF) inhibitors.
 It works by blocking the activity of TNF, a substance in the body that causes inflammation.

 HOW should this medicine be used?

-Certolizumab injection comes as a powder to be mixed with sterile water and injected subcutaneously (under the skin) by a doctor or nurse in a medical office and as a pre-filled syringe that you can inject subcutaneously by yourself at home.
+Certolizumab injection comes as a powder to be mixed with sterile water and injected subcutaneously (just under the skin) by a doctor or nurse in a medical office and as a pre-filled syringe that you can inject subcutaneously by yourself at home.
 When certolizumab injection is used to treat Crohn's disease, it is usually given every two weeks for the first three doses and then every four weeks for as long as treatment continues.
-When certolizumab injection is used to treat rheumatoid arthritis, it is usually given every other week and may be given once every 4 weeks when symptoms are controlled.
+When certolizumab injection is used to treat rheumatoid arthritis, it is usually given every other week and may be given once every 2 to 4 weeks when symptoms are controlled.
+When certolizumab injection is used to treat psoriatic arthritis, it is usually given every 2 weeks for the first three doses and then every 2 to 4 weeks for as long as treatment continues.
+When certolizumab injection is used to treat ankylosing spondylitis, it is usually given every 2 weeks for the first three doses and then every 2 to 4 weeks for as long as treatment continues.
 If you are injecting certolizumab injection yourself, follow the directions on your prescription label carefully.
 Do not inject more or less certolizumab than prescribed by your doctor.

 If you will be injecting certolizumab injection by yourself at home or having a friend or relative inject the medication for you, ask your doctor to show you or the person who will be injecting the medication how to inject it.
 You and the person who will be injecting the medication should also read the written instructions for use that come with the medication.